Alevsk/rbac-scope/CONTRIBUTING.md

-# Contributing to RBAC-Ops
+# Contributing to RBAC-Scope

 We love your input!
-We want to make contributing to RBAC-Ops as easy and transparent as possible.
+We want to make contributing to RBAC-Scope as easy and transparent as possible.

 ## Development Process